Jesse Schmolze

 Machine Learning · Stochastic Processes · Quantitative Finance

 This paper develops a neural network framework for modeling the dynamics of equity returns as a time-inhomogeneous Markov chain, estimating regime-dependent transition matrices as a function of macroeconomic and fundamental signals.
 The approach addresses the well-documented failure of the standard Markov property in financial time series, offering a flexible and interpretable alternative to static transition models.
-A theoretical and empirical extension is planned for late 2026 or early 2027.

-Working paper in 1 month · Publication to follow
+Final draft complete · Publication to follow

 Econometrics · International Macroeconomics · Causal Inference

-This paper uses Double Machine Learning on a panel of 120 countries from 1996 to 2023 to estimate how a receiving country's political stability moderates its absorption of exogenous growth shocks transmitted through bilateral trade networks.
+This paper uses Double Machine Learning on a panel of 111 countries from 1996 to 2023 to estimate how a receiving country's political stability moderates its absorption of exogenous growth shocks transmitted through bilateral trade networks.
 Instrumenting via Leave-i-Out and commodity terms-of-trade shocks provides causal evidence that the absorption rate is near zero for politically unstable countries and approaches one-to-one for the most stable, with the baseline DML estimates shown to be a conservative lower bound.

 Working paper by end of summer · Publication expected winter / spring 2027